10 Best Easy Hikes in Sedona [2025]

 Exploring some of the most beautiful views on an easy hike in Sedona is very doable.

 One of the best things about Sedona is being surrounded by incredible views no matter where you are.
-No need to scale a 10 mile summit in order to experience all of the beauty!
+No need to scale a 10-mile summit to experience all of Sedona’s beauty!

 Let’s explore the beauty of red rock country with the best easy hikes in Sedona!